ColeLab/hierarchy2020/README.md

 This is the initial code release.

-Please note that almost all code was run on a computer cluster at Rutgers (https://oarc.rutgers.edu/).
-Much of the code, outside of data visualization, was run on a cluster.
+Please note that almost all code was run on a compute cluster at Rutgers (https://oarc.rutgers.edu/).
+Much of the code, outside of data visualization, was run on this cluster.
 My intention of this code release is to enable others to adapt and use the code for their needs, and not as a 'plug-and-play' package.

 Feel free to e-mail me with questions or comments.
 In some cases, it may be easier for me to point to the relevant code/lines of interest.